bintangjtobing/boxity-app/README.md

 - You can login it with email: admin@admin.com, password: admin.
 - And then you will see the dashboards, and then you can go to Your Sites.
 - As your assignment, i've been already completed that, with you can add your website, update it and delete on Account page.

-## Setup
-- From your local (or inside container), run `npm run dev` to build frontend assets
-- Go into Laravel container and run `composer run-script migrate`
-- (only for first time setup) run `composer run-script seed`
-- Access the website via `http://localhost:8080`